Being more open

 In my opinion designers in all industries should be more open.
 We should share our ideas and processes from the very start of a project to the end.
 We can all benefit from witnessing the ups and downs, the successes and failures, the delights and tribulations.
 After all, didn’t we just agree that working through a problem together yields better results?

 This isn’t a new idea, it’s been spoken about before and many articles have been published online since at least as early as 2010, and I imagine it’s been a topic of discussion long before then, but I haven’t seen much change.

 This is a fascinating subject for me to discuss as I’ve spent most of my career (so far), in the Web industry, which as it happens is a very different beast to other, more long-standing creative industries.
-For someone who’s grown up building websites it’s just in my nature to share, and it’s only as I’ve opened my eyes to other sectors of the industry by spending time with colleagues from a more traditional graphic design background, that a distinct lack of openness has become apparent.
+For someone who’s grown up building websites it’s just in my nature to share, and it’s only as I’ve opened my eyes to other sectors of the industry by spending time with colleagues how have a more traditional design background, that a distinct lack of openness has become apparent.

 The evolution of the Web has encouraged openness